-I will work alongside you and the people who support you at home and in school to find ways to help.
+I’ll work with you and the people who support you at home and at school so we can find ways to help.

-It s important to me that you are listened to, understood and supported to find the solutions that work for you.
+It’s important to me that you feel listened to, understood, and supported in finding solutions that work for you.

-• If you are a parent or carer, there may be a specific area you wish to explore to help support your young person, or you may be more generally concerned and feel unsure about where to start.
+• If you are a parent or carer, you may have something specific you want to explore — or you may be feeling unsure where to start.
+I can offer you guidance to work out what your young person needs support with, for example,

-• understanding your young person’s neurodiverse needs and working together to identify supports so their classroom and community feels like it works for them.
+• understanding your young person’s neurodiverse needs and working to identify supports so their classroom and community feels like it is meaningful for them.

 What will happen